Can you sign a quantum state?: Impossibility of Signing Quantum States

 \item (sign) $\Sign: \SK \times \states(\H_M) \rightarrow \states(\H_C)$

 \item (verify) $\Ver: \VK \times \states(\H_C) \rightarrow \states(\H_M \oplus \ket{\bot})$ \,.

 \end{enumerate} \end{defn}

 Due to no-cloning, we relaxed the classical requirement that a signature is an additional string accompanying the message.
 The key space $\SK \times \VK$ is a family of sets of bitstrings of size $\poly(\secpar)$, and $M$ and $C$ are quantum registers of $\poly(\secpar)$ qubits.
 In a typical setting, the verification key $\vk$ will be public, while the signing key $\sk$ stays private.
-Since our goal is to show impossibility, we define correctness separately and allow for schemes with very weak guarantees.
-Recall that a projector $P$ defines a two-outcome measurement channel $N$ via $ N(X)=\tr((\one-P)X)\proj{0}+\tr(PX)\proj{1}. $
+Since our goal is to show impossibility, we define correctness separately from the basic definition and allow for schemes with very weak guarantees.